Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/README.md

 ### Introduction ###

-Hands-On Labs are sets of step-by-step guides that are designed to help you learn ASP.NET MVC 4.
-Each Lab provides instructions to guide you through the process of developing a complete application.
+These Hands-On Labs are sets of step-by-step guides that are designed to help you learn Visual Studio 2012, ASP.NET 4.5 WebForms and ASP.NET MVC 4.
+Each Lab provides instructions to guide you through the process of developing a Web application.

-In the ASP.NET MVC 4 Models and Data Access Hand-on Lab, you have been loading data from the database and displaying it.
+In ASP.NET MVC 4 Models and Data Access Hands-on Lab, you have been loading and displaying data from the database.
 In this Hands-on Lab, you will add to the Music Store application the ability to edit that data.

 ### Repository Structure ###